tmaturi/basic/publications.md

 - **T. Coolen-Maturi**, F.P.A.
 Coolen.
 Nonparametric predictive inference for the validation of credit rating systems.
 Journal of the Royal Statistical Society: Series A. [preprint version] [R codes]

 ### 2019
 - F. Marques, F.P.A.
-Coolen, T. Coolen-Maturi (2019).
+Coolen, **T. Coolen-Maturi** (2019).
 Approximations for the likelihood ratio statistic for hypothesis testing between two Beta distributions,  Journal of Statistical Theory and Practice,13:17. [preprint version]
 - F. Marques, F.P.A.
-Coolen, T. Coolen-Maturi (2019).
+Coolen, **T. Coolen-Maturi** (2019).
 Introducing nonparametric predictive inference methods for reproducibility of likelihood ratio tests,  Journal of Statistical Theory and Practice,13:15. [preprint version]
 - X. Huang, F.P.A.
-Coolen, T. Coolen-Maturi (2019).
+Coolen, **T. Coolen-Maturi** (2019).
 A heuristic survival signature based approach for reliability-redundancy allocation.
 Reliability Engineering and System Safety, 185, 511-517. [preprint version]

 ### 2018
-- N. Muhammad, T. Coolen-Maturi and F.P.A.
+- N. Muhammad, **T. Coolen-Maturi** and F.P.A.
 Coolen (2018).
 Nonparametric predictive inference with parametric copulas for combining bivariate diagnostic tests.
 Statistics, Optimization & Information Computing, 6, 398-408. [preprint version] [final version]
 - S. Eryilmaz, F.P.A.
-Coolen, T. Coolen-Maturi (2018).
+Coolen, **T. Coolen-Maturi** (2018).
 Mean residual life of coherent systems consisting of multiple types of dependent components.
 Naval Research Logistics, 65, 86–97. [preprint version]
 - F.P.A.
-Coolen, T. Coolen-Maturi and H.N.
+Coolen, **T. Coolen-Maturi** and H.N.
 Alqifari (2018).
 Nonparametric predictive inference for future order statistics.
 Communications in Statistics - Theory and Methods, 47, 2527-2548. [preprint version]
 - S. Eryilmaz, F.P.A.
-Coolen, T. Coolen-Maturi (2018).
+Coolen, **T. Coolen-Maturi** (2018).
 Marginal and joint reliability importance based on survival signature.
 Reliability Engineering and System Safety, 172, 118-128. [preprint version]

 ### 2017
-- T. Coolen-Maturi (2017).
+- **T. Coolen-Maturi** (2017).
 Three-group ROC predictive analysis for ordinal outcomes, Communications in Statistics – Theory and Methods, 46(19), 9476-9493.[preprint version]
-- T. Coolen-Maturi (2017).
+- **T. Coolen-Maturi** (2017).
 Predictive inference for best linear combination of biomarkers subject to limits of detection, Statistics in Medicine, 36(18), 2844-2874.[preprint version]
 - E. Patelli, G. Feng, F.P.A.
-Coolen, T. Coolen-Maturi (2017).
+Coolen, **T. Coolen-Maturi** (2017).
 Simulation Methods for System Reliability Using the Survival Signature.
 Reliability Engineering & System Safety,  167, 327–337. [preprint version]
 - R.M.
-Baker, T. Coolen-Maturi and F.P.A.
+Baker, **T. Coolen-Maturi** and F.P.A.
 Coolen (2017).
 Nonparametric predictive inference for stock returns.
 Journal of Applied Statistics, 44(8): 1333-1349. [preprint version] [50 Free eprint]
 - Y-C Yin, F.P.A.
-Coolen, T. Coolen-Maturi (2017).
+Coolen, **T. Coolen-Maturi** (2017).
 An imprecise statistical method for accelerated life testing using the power-Weibull model.
 Reliability Engineering & System Safety, 167, 158-167. [preprint version]

 ### 2016
-- T. Coolen-Maturi, F.P.A.
+- **T. Coolen-Maturi**, F.P.A.
 Coolen and N. Muhammad (2016).
 Predictive inference for bivariate data: Combining nonparametric predictive inference for marginals with an estimated copula.
 Journal of Statistical Theory and Practice, 10, 515-538. [preprint version]
 - F.P.A.
-Coolen, T. Coolen-Maturi (2016).
+Coolen, **T. Coolen-Maturi** (2016).
 On the structure function and survival signature for system reliability.
 Safety and Reliability, 36(2), 77-87.
 - T. Coolen-Maturi (2016).
 New weighted rank correlation coefficients sensitive to agreement on top and bottom rankings.
 Journal of Applied Statistics, 43(12), 2261-2279.
 - F.P.A.
-Coolen, T. Coolen-Maturi (2016).
+Coolen, **T. Coolen-Maturi** (2016).
 The structure function for system reliability as (imprecise) probability, Reliability Engineering & System Safety, 154, 180-187. [preprint version]

 ### 2015
 - F.P.A.
-Coolen and T. Coolen-Maturi (2015).
+Coolen and **T. Coolen-Maturi** (2015).
 Modelling uncertain aspects of system dependability with survival signatures.
 In: Dependability Problems of Complex Information Systems, W. Zamojski, J. Sugier (Eds).
 Springer, Berlin, pp. 19-34. [preprint version]
 - F.P.A.
-Coolen and T. Coolen-Maturi (2015).
+Coolen and **T. Coolen-Maturi** (2015).
 Predictive inference for system reliability after common-cause component failures.
 Reliability Engineering and System Safety, 135, 27-33. [preprint version]
-- T. Coolen-Maturi and F.P.A.
+- **T. Coolen-Maturi** and F.P.A.
 Coolen (2015).
 Nonparametric predictive inference with combined data under different right-censoring schemes.
 Journal of Statistical Theory and Practice, 9, 288-304. [preprint version]
 - K.F.
 Tee, L.R.
-Khan and T. Coolen-Maturi (2015).
+Khan and **T. Coolen-Maturi** (2015).
 Application of receiver operating characteristic curve for pipeline reliability analysis.
 Journal of Risk and Reliability, 229(3), 181-192.

 ### 2014
 - F.P.A.
 Coolen, T. Coolen-Maturi, A.H.
 Al-nefaiee (2014).
 Nonparametric predictive inference for system reliability using the survival signature.
 Journal of Risk and Reliability, Journal of Risk and Reliability 228, 437-448. [preprint version]